-While the rate of Ia-SNe from head-on collisions might explain only a small fraction of the total rate of such events \citep{2018ToonenRateHeadOnWDCollisions}, collisions with non-zero impact parameters can result in a different element production, in particular less \Ni production, different light curve, and can even completely avoid the explosion that would have happened in the head-on scenario.
+Although the rate of Ia-SNe from head-on collisions might explain only a small fraction of the total rate of such events \citep{2018ToonenRateHeadOnWDCollisions}, collisions with non-zero impact parameters can result in a different element production, in particular a lower \Ni{} production, different light curve, and can even completely avoid the explosion that would have happened in the head-on scenario.

-In this paper, we simulate equal mass CO WD collisions in 3D with different impact parameters, in order to find the condition that is required for a full explosion to occur (leaving no remnant behind) and to study the differences in the productions of these collisions- the amount of $\text{Ni}_{56}$, the different light-curves, spectra, and remnants.
+In this paper, we simulate equal mass CO WD collisions in 3D with different impact parameters, in order to find the condition that is required for a full explosion to occur (leaving no remnant behind) and to study the differences in the productions of these collisions- the amount of \Ni, and remnants.
 For simplicity, and given the significant computational expense, we chose to focus here only on the case of collision of equal mass WDs.
-The important case of non-equal mass collisions, is beyond the scope of the current study.
+The important case of non-equal mass collisions is beyond the scope of the current study.
 We first examine the result of a direct (head-on) collision, and then increase the impact parameter according to the densities of the interacting surfaces, such that we find a condition that leads to only a small production of ${}^{28}$Si but not ${}^{56}$Ni and no explosion.
-With smaller impact parameters we get an explosion, and with a slightly larger- only a small perturbation, without any significant element production.
+With smaller impact parameters, we get an explosion, and with slightly larger, only a small perturbation, without any significant element production.